macvfx/p5ArchiveCheck/README.md

-# p5ArchiveCheck
+# P5 Check (script)

+Check local P5 server is files are archived.
+Checks if P5 has a "handle" for a file at a path

+Files not archived will be listed in a text file.
+Files archived by P5 will be have a P5 handle and be checked for relevant metadata and listed in a csv (spreadsheet) file.

+# P5 Archive Manager (app)
-Check P5 if a folder is archived with a simple script or app
+Check P5 if a folder is archived on a remote P5 server.
+Saves credentials in the macOS keychain

-# P5 Archive Checker – User Guide
+# P5 Archive Checker (app)
+Check P5 if a folder is archived on a local P5 server.

 ## Overview
 P5 Archive Checker is a macOS application that verifies whether files in a selected folder have been archived using Archiware P5.
 Users simply drag and drop a folder onto the app